15% OFF OR MORE WITH OFFER!

 Car crashes are scary.
 And they happen a lot.
 Much more than they should.
-According to a whole bunch of car accident statistics compiled by a lot of smart people, a huge portion of these auto accidents and auto deaths could be avoided with simple safe driving practices.
+According to a whole bunch of car accident statistics compiled by a lot of smart people, a huge portion of these auto accidents and auto deaths could be avoided by slowing down and using safe driving practices.

 Luckily you’re here reading this post, so chances are you wanna be an A+ Aceable graduated driver.
 Go you!
 Let’s look at some info and crash statistics so you can understand the numbers behind the car accident fatality analysis.

 While some accidents are simple rear-end collisions or fender benders, a lot of accidents that occur are a much bigger deal.
 In a six-year span, 196,236 people died in auto accidents.
 That’s more than the number of people who live in Salt Lake City, the capital of Utah.
 Imagine a whole city wiped out in six years.
 That’s crazy.
 We're not trying to freak you out, but we care about you!
 We want you to avoid accidents in whatever way possible.
-If we all pay attention to traffic safety laws and avoid risky driving habits, maybe we can decrease the number of vehicle crashes resulting in fatalities and injured drivers.
+If we all pay attention to US traffic safety laws in Texas, California, Florida, Georgia, Illinois, Nevada, Oklahoma, and Pennsylvania.
+And we avoid risky driving habits, maybe we can decrease the number of vehicle crashes resulting in fatalities and injured drivers.
 Let's do it!

 As if you couldn’t have already guessed, drunk driving is the number one culprit, followed closely by speeding.
 The good news is that both of these things can be very easily avoided by being a safe, smart, sober driver who's conscious of traffic safety practices.
 No alcohol before you get behind the wheel!
 We know you're a smart Aceable driver who learned about all this during the driver licensing process, but we want to make sure all our Acelets are safe teen drivers.